 What do veterinarians and veterinary professionals mean when they use the term “wellness?”
 In essence, wellness means maintaining your pet’s health over time, rather than dealing with a problem after it has already manifested.
 This approach to your pet’s health is not only more cost-effective, it’s much simpler and less stress-inducing.
+In fact, you might be interested in our article on how to Save Money With Preventive Pet Care for more specific tips on this topic.
 Learn about the specifics of maintaining your pet’s wellness below:

 Veterinary Visits

 A major part of maintaining wellness is bringing your pet to see their veterinarian on a regular basis.
 Not only can your vet evaluate your pet’s overall health and body condition, he or she can catch any health concerns early on, before an issue can develop further.
+Our Veterinary Wellness & Pet Vaccinations service is designed to provide comprehensive care for your pet’s ongoing health needs.
 Most veterinarians recommend that they see your pet at least twice a year, but this may vary depending on your particular pet’s health.

 Vaccination